laravel/docs/quick.md

 <a name="creating-a-migration"></a>
 ## Creating A Migration

 To create a table to hold our data, we'll use the Laravel migration system.
 Migrations let you expressively define modifications to your database, and easily share them with the rest of your team.

+First, let's configure a database connection.
+You may configure all of your database connections from the `app/config/database.php` file.
+By default, Laravel is configured to use SQLite, and an SQLite database is included in the `app/database` directory.
+If you wish, you may change the `driver` option to `mysql` and configure the `mysql` connection credentials within the database configuration file.

-To create a migration, we'll use the [Artisan CLI](/docs/artisan).
+Next, to create the migration, we'll use the [Artisan CLI](/docs/artisan).
 From the root of your project, run the following from your terminal:

 	php artisan migrate:make create_users_table